 designer for the Signal Corps Museum at Fort Gordon,

 Georgia.
 I'm trying to find out the name of the

 photographer who took the famous picture of GEN

 MacArthur standing in the water returning to the

 Phillipines.
 Any help would be appreciated."
-If you

 know the answer, click here to send an email.

 Lenora Haughton asks, "Who makes army training films

 currently?
 Who made the army training films in Vietnam?

 497th Signal Company (Photo): Cpl.
 John E. (Jack)